shuppel/shupp-dev/src/content/roadmap/phase-ai-integration.md

 ---
-title: "Phase 7: AI Integration"
+title: "Phase 5: Multi-Modal AI Integration"
-description: "Exploring the integration of AI-powered features to enhance content creation, personalization, and user interactions across the site."
+description: "Enhance tools and platform with cutting-edge AI including voice, vision, and personalized insights."
 phase: future
 status: exploring
-order: 7
+order: 5
-timeframe: "Q3-Q4 2026"
+timeframe: "Q1-Q2 2026"
 goals:
-  - "Research AI content enhancement possibilities"
+  - "Implement voice interfaces for accessibility"
-  - "Experiment with personalized experiences"
+  - "Add computer vision for document analysis"
-  - "Develop AI-assisted creation tools"
+  - "Create personalized recommendations"
-  - "Implement responsible AI practices"
+  - "Build smart defaults and predictions"
 relatedRoadmapItems:
-  - ai-enhanced-content
+  - multi-modal-ai
 ---

-This experimental phase explores how AI technologies can enhance the site experience, focusing on thoughtful integrations that provide genuine value rather than gimmicks, with careful attention to ethical considerations and user privacy.
+Integrating advanced AI capabilities to create more intelligent and accessible experiences.
+This includes voice interfaces for hands-free operation, computer vision for analyzing receipts and documents, and machine learning for personalized insights.
+The focus is on practical AI that enhances user experience while maintaining privacy and control.